samlown/restfulness/README.md

 Using Restfulness in Rails is the easiest way to take advantage support reloading.

-The recomended approach is to create two directories in your Rails projects `/app` path:
+The recommended approach is to create two directories in your Rails projects `/app` path:

  * `/app/apis` can be used for defining your API route files, and
  * `/app/resources` for defining a tree of resource definition files.

-Add the two paths to your rails autoloading configuration in `/config/application.rb`, there will already be a sample in your config provided by Rails:
+Add the two paths to your rails auto-loading configuration in `/config/application.rb`, there will already be a sample in your config provided by Rails:

 ```ruby
 # Custom directories with classes and modules you want to be autoloadable.
 config.autoload_paths += %W( #{config.root}/app/resources #{config.root}/app/apis )
 ```

-Your Resource and API files will now be autoloadable from your Rails project.
-The next step is to update our Rails router to be able to find our API.
-Modify the `/config/routes.rb` file so that it looks something like the following:
+Your Resource and API files will now be auto-loadable from your Rails project.
+The next step is to update the Rails router to be able to find our API.
+Modify the `/config/routes.rb` file so that it includes the mount method call:

 ```ruby
 YourRailsApp::Application.routes.draw do